Laiva Mine

 Geology

-Gold mineralization occurs as tiny, angular inclusions within lollingite, quartz and arsenopyrite, the dominant ore mineral.
-Gold is hosted as metallic gold or maldonite.
-The other ore minerals found are pyrrhotite, chalcopyrite, cubanite, marcasite, sphalerite, and hedleyite.
+Gold mineralization occurs as fine, angular inclusions within arsenopyrite and quartz, with arsenopyrite being the dominant ore mineral.
+Gold is present as native gold and as maldonite (Au₂Bi).
+Accessory ore minerals include pyrrhotite, chalcopyrite, cubanite, marcasite, sphalerite.